4 Reasons for Stomach Pain After Eating Nuts and What to Do About It

 Advertisement

+Note that if you're eating too many nuts at once, it may be because there's something lacking in your diet elsewhere.
 "I've observed that people who are overeating nuts are often doing so because they're not eating enough at meals, especially when it comes to protein," Nichols says.
 Consider your overall diet and habits and be honest with yourself if you're consciously undereating.

-2. Gas and Bloating
+4. Gas and Bloating

 Nuts are full of fiber.
 Overall, this is a good thing — fiber can help normalize bowel movements and promote gut health, according to the Mayo Clinic.

-But if your body isn't accustomed to eating lots of the nutrient, munching on high-fiber snacks like nuts can lead to gas and bloating.
+But if your body isn't accustomed to eating lots of the nutrient, high-fiber snacks like nuts can lead to gas and bloating.
 And that built-up gas can cause — you guessed it — stomach pain, per the Mayo Clinic.

 To avoid this issue, gradually add fiber-rich foods like nuts into your diet over the course of a few weeks to give your body time to adjust, according to the Mayo Clinic.